tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - **Correct Answer:** Unknown Pleasures
 - The Dark Side of the Moon
 - London Calling
-- The Velvet Underground ô Nico
+- The Velvet Underground & Nico

 ### Q: Which iconic character is featured in movies such as "The Enforcer", "Sudden Impact", and "The Dead Pool"?